 The good news is that seasonal depression doesn’t have to be debilitating.
 There are a number of different ways to combat the winter blues.
 Here are some medically-proven suggestions:

 - Spend time with family and friends.
 It’s really easy to become holed up at home all winter long and minimize your contact with the outside world.
 Make a point to get out and be social.
-Join a club or local organization, plan dates with your friends, invite your family over for dinner.
-Sometimes this feels like the last thing you want to do, but afterwards, can feel like just the thing you needed.
+Join a club or local organization, plan dates with your friends or invite your family over for dinner.
+Sometimes this feels like the last thing you want to do but, afterwards, can feel like just the thing you needed.

 - Make warm-weather plans.
 Are you hoping to take a vacation this summer or perhaps have a list of projects you want to accomplish around the house?
 Now’s the time to start planning.
 If you’re hoping to take a trip, use your down time to research vacation locales – this is definitely more fun than binge-watching the same show for the fifth time.
 If you’re planning to do work around the house, figure out what projects you can realistically accomplish this summer and start outlining timelines and budgets.
 Doing so will help you be ready to roll once the weather turns.